miestrode/hash/docs/cego/REVISION-1.md

 <YOUR-TIME> <YOUR-INCREMENT> <OPPONENT-TIME> <OPPONENT-INCREMENT> <CURRENT-BOARD-FEN>\n
 ```

 where `<CURRENT-BOARD-FEN>` is the current position of the board, at the time of the engine's first move, in FEN notation.
 Note the increments which are a part of this message. `<YOUR-INCREMENT>` should be added to the time left for the engine once it makes its move.
-With this in mind, one can see that this protocol doesn't support timing methods, such as Bronstein.
+With this in mind, one can see that this protocol doesn't support timing methods such as Bronstein.

 Once the engine makes it move, it should send a message of the form: